-Clause 121 creates a new category of membership which is to be known as LASPLAN membership and which is to cover all new employees other than casual employees after 1 January 1994.
+Clause 125 creates a new category of membership which is to be known as LASPLAN membership and which is to cover all new employees after 1 January 1994.

-In common with new schemes or sub-schemes being established across the Victorian public sector, LASPLAN provisions relating to membership, contributions, benefits and administration are the same as those within the new VicSuper Fund and which are contained in Clauses 31 to 51.
+In common with new schemes or sub-schemes being established across the Victorian public sector, LASPLAN provisions relating to membership, contributions, benefits and administration are the same as those within the new VicSuper Fund which are contained in Clauses 31 to 51.

-Clause 122 inserts a new definition "casual employee".
+Clause 126 inserts a new definition "casual employee".

-Clause 123 deletes the provisions applying to the forfeiture of benefits in the event of a member's bankruptcy.
+Clause 127 deletes the provisions applying to the forfeiture of benefits in the event of a member's bankruptcy.

-Clause 124 a requirement and the procedure for each member's benefit, including the maximum benefit payable, to be adjusted for tax changes introduced in 1988 by the Commonwealth;
+Clause 128 inserts a requirement and the procedure for each member's benefit, including the maximum benefit payable, to be adjusted for tax changes introduced in 1988 by the Commonwealth.